Meet the Flagship Team

 Ms. Chelsea Sypher

-Ms. Chelsea Sypher is program director for The Language Flagship at the Institute of International Education (IIE), the administrative agent for The Language Flagship.
-Ms. Sypher has worked with Flagship programs since 2007, first as assistant director for the Arabic Flagship Program at the University of Texas at Austin, and later as director of Special Programs at the University of Maryland (UMD), including leadership of the UMD Arabic and Persian Flagship Programs, Project Global Officer, and the UMD Summer Institute.
-Ms. Sypher began her career in international education as a language educator.
-She enjoys applying her experience in language teaching and program development to The Language Flagship programs.
+Ms. Chelsea Sypher is Head of NSEP Programs at the Institute of International Education (IIE).
+IIE is honored to administer The Language Flagship, The Boren Awards, Project Global Officer, the Language Training Centers, and the English for Heritage Language Speakers Program on behalf of DLNSEO.
+She has worked with DLNSEO programs since 2007, first as assistant director for the Arabic Flagship Program at the University of Texas at Austin, and later as director of Special Programs at the University of Maryland (UMD), including leadership for the UMD Arabic and Persian Flagship Programs, Project Global Officer, and the UMD Summer Institute.
+She began her career in international education as a language educator.
+She enjoys applying her experience in language teaching and program development to these important programs.

 Ms. Sypher received a BA in International Relations from the University of Sussex, and an MSc in Applied Linguistics from the University of Edinburgh.
-Ms. Sypher has lived, worked, and studied overseas in Iran, Saudi Arabia, Bahrain, the United Kingdom, the Netherlands, South Korea, and Oman.
+She has lived, worked, and studied overseas in Iran, Saudi Arabia, Bahrain, the United Kingdom, the Netherlands, South Korea, and Oman.

 T: (202) 326-7768